 The basic cycle of a population working to produce products and using the income derived from that work to buy those products is a reasonable practice, one that’s replicated all over the globe, across cultures and throughout history.
 Humans are consumers.
 Only at a very primitive level can they not also be producers, and so the natural state of humans in any large collection is that of mutual producer-consumers.
 There are other systems, but historically, they have worked only in limited circumstances and for brief periods, before something much like this cycle of consumption replaces it.

-Predatory effects increase as the cycle speeds up.
-The most basic of them is an increase in consumer spending to the point where individuals and families are routinely spending all of their income on nonessentials (“crap,” as you’ll come to know it) and are well into the robotic consumer pastime of “shopping”—seeking out goods to spend money on.
-As no ad in existence says anything like “buy this only if you can afford it,” there is no brake on this part of the cycle and it becomes common, nearly universal, for people to not only spend all their income on nonessentials, but to pledge future income against current purchases, the better to consume early and consume often.
-This is, of course, a deconstruction of saying consumers go into debt to acquire what they have been pushed to acquire… all to the benefit of the producers and the cycle itself and rarely to much benefit for any individuals within it, even as producer-employees.
+The predatory aspects increase as the cycle speeds up.
+The most evident of them is an increase in consumer spending to the point where individuals and families are routinely spending all remainders of their income on nonessentials (“crap,” as you’ll come to know it) and are well into the robotic consumer pastime of “shopping”—seeking out goods to soak up excess money.
+As no ad in existence says anything like “buy this only if you can afford it,” there is no brake on this part of the cycle and it becomes common, nearly universal, for people to not only spend all their income on nonessentials, but to pledge future income against purchases, the better to consume early and consume often.
+This is, of course, an elaborate way to say consumers go into debt to acquire what they have been pushed to acquire… all to the benefit of the producers and the cycle itself and rarely with much benefit for any individuals within it, even as producer-employees.

 When the cycle’s markets are saturated and stable, new markets must be created.
 Products that never existed before come into being, filling needs invented by their manufacturers.
-Something humanity has managed to live without for thousands of years becomes first desirable, then utterly “necessary,” often spinning off additional products and markets in support or collusion.
-Whole industries have sprung into being simply to create a need and then fulfill it, often with careful engineering to reap maximum income from the effort.
+Something humanity has managed to live without for thousands of years becomes first desirable, then utterly necessary, often spinning off additional products and markets in support or collusion.
+Whole industries have sprung into being simply to create a need and then fulfill it, with careful social and financial engineering to reap maximum income from the effort.
 Whether these innovations bring real improvement, to individual lives or collectively, is often debatable.

 We are in at least the third generation, and possibly the fourth or fifth, that has been subjected to the ever-increasing speed, pressure and insanity of this cycle.
 The indoctrination begins early, never lets up, rarely lets itself be recognized, and controls most people’s lives from birth through death.
 Any competing idea that there are options, different ways to see individual and family life or different ways to base community and national economies is marginalized and forgotten.
 People, families, communities and nations exist only to consume, and to feed that endless consumption, generation after generation.